interpretation-experiment/gistr-app/README.md

 ```
 pytest -k "not concurrent"
 ```

-FIXME: this will not work as of spreadr 0.17.0, incompatible with sqlite

 Concurrent tests: we run them in a nested X server so that nothing interferes with window focus.
 So you need to have Xephyr installed (`extra/xorg-server-xephyr` on Arch).
 Then, in another shell (call it "shell 3"), run: